Shoulder Pain Q & A

 What causes shoulder pain?

 Your shoulder is capable of an extensive range of motion, but this mobility also increases your risk of painful injuries.
 You could also develop damage to the tissues from overuse or degenerative diseases.
-Common causes of shoulder pain the AABP Integrative Pain Care team sees include:
+Common causes of shoulder pain the AABP Integrative Pain Care and Wellness team sees include:

 Bursitis